opds-community/drafts/opds-1.2.md

 - "start": The OPDS Catalog Root.
 - "subsection": A Navigation Feed not better described by a more specific relation.

 When creating an OPDS Catalog with Navigation and Acquisition Feeds, OPDS Catalog providers are encouraged to use the relations defined in this specification and [RFC5988].
-If no appropriate relation is found, the Feeds SHOULD use a descriptive "atom:title" element and the "atom:link"s SHOULD use a descriptive "title" attribute.
+If no appropriate relation is found, the Feeds SHOULD use a descriptive `atom:title` element and the `atom:link` elements SHOULD use a descriptive "title" attribute.

 ### 6.1.
 Relations for Previously Acquired Content